jf20541/MonteCarloPortfolioOptimization/README.md

 # MonteCarloPortfolioOptimization

 ## Goal
-Using Monte Carlo Simulation for Portfolio Optimization by assigning random weights to each Sector SPDR ETF.
-Iterating 1000 times to increase the accuracy for portfolio optimization Collecting portfolios returns and standard deviation to calculate Sharpe Ratio
+Using Monte Carlo Simulation for Portfolio Optimization by assigning random weights to each Sector SPDR ETF__ Iterating n-times to increase the accuracy for portfolio optimization__ Collecting portfolio's returns and standard deviation to calculate Portfolio's Sharpe-Ratio__

 ## Metric
-Sharpe Ratio (risk adjusted return): the ratio of reward (Portolfio's Returns) to risks (Portfolio's Volatility), normally annualized.
+Sharpe Ratio (risk adjusted return): the ratio of Portolfio's Returns to Portfolio's Volatility (risk), normally annualized.
 The Sharpe Ratio gives market-participants the confidence to apply leverage.

 ## Output